What process do you go through to learn a new word in your target language?

 A technique that ensures nearly perfect recall with minimum possible investment of time via computing optimum inter-repetition intervals.

 In other words, you learn stuff quickly and save time.
 Manifest this in an iPhone and a killer app, and you've got a portable learning machine.
-An no excuses left!
+No excuses left!

 7 Tips To Learn Languages Using SRS Flashcards